 Why visit La Loma?

-Another great highlight of La Loma is the viewpoint in the top of the town.
-This viewpoint gives you an overview over the island and the Caribbean Sea.
-The locals call it the seven-colored sea because of the shades of blue and green.
+Another great (probably the best) highlight of La Loma is the viewpoint near the end of the town.
+This viewpoint gives you a stunning view over the island and the Caribbean Sea.
+The locals call it a magical spot where you can see the seven-colored sea because of the shades of blue and green.

 Direction to La Loma

 Since the island of San Andres is so small La Loma isn’t hard to find.
-If you leave San Andres town “El Centro” drive north and you can’t miss the red roof of the Baptist Church and little white wooden houses.
+If you leave the main town San Andres “El Centro” drive north and you can’t miss the red roof of the Baptist Church and little white wooden houses.
 The signs on the road will guide you there.
 Another option is taking a local bus that will bring you there in about 15 minutes.
+But you probably just want to jump on a golf cart and get pass through it on your way to La Piscinita or El Hoyo Soplador.